Skip to main content

 Paid Family Caregiver Programs in Alaska

-Last updated: 7 April 2026 Bottom line: Alaska does not list a simple stand-alone state program that pays just any relative a wage for caring for an older adult at home.
-For most seniors, the real paid family caregiver path is Alaska Medicaid Personal Care Services through the consumer-directed model, sometimes with Community First Choice … Read more
+Last updated: 27 May 2026 Bottom line: Alaska does not have a simple state program that pays any family member to care for an older adult at home.
+The main real path is Alaska Medicaid Personal Care Services through the consumer-directed model.
+Many adult relatives can be hired if the senior qualifies and the worker … Read more